 National Stock Exchange

-The NSE's board of directors had on June 23 given its nod to list the exchange in India and abroad.
-The exchange had said it would file a draft prospectus with the market regulator by January 2017 for domestic listing and another by April for doing so abroad.
+As shareholders continued piling on the pressure, the NSE board in a meeting on June 23 finally gave its nod to list in India and overseas.
+The exchange will file a draft prospectus with market regulator Sebi by January 2017 for domestic listing, and another one for overseas listing by April next year.